elixirschool/elixirschool/lessons/en/basics/collections.md

 The three characteristics of keyword lists highlight their importance:

-+ Keys are atoms.
++ Keys must be atoms.
-+ Keys are ordered.
++ Keys are ordered, as specified by the developer.
 + Keys do not have to be unique.

 For these reasons, keyword lists are most commonly used to pass options to functions.